MayureshPG1/VisualSimilarityImageSearch/readme.md

 ### Future work and Optimizations

  - Use a high-end GPU or hire cloud GPU's to speed up the training process.
- - We can calculate the precision of our predictions using labeled data. i.e. for white-male-design-shirt, all outputs of similar images must match the label.
+ - We can calculate the precision of our predictions using labeled data.
   - But, some papers do mention that visual similarity as a subjective problem and using labels may not be the best answer.
- - Also as the size of data increase (e.g. 100K images to compare).
+ - Also as the size of data increase (e.g. 15GB data).
 We need to recheck if the V_2.0 approach is better or the V_3.0 approach is better.

+### How to Run

+I've uploaded 3 separate versions of algorithms in jupyter notebook format (ipynb)

+If you open these notebook directly you'll see all the results in them below each code block.

+I could not upload the saved data for V_2.0 and V_3.0 due to size limit on github.
+So, I've uploaded them [here](https://1drv.ms/u/s!AiAKI2YLMbz_h6Vz97oijr_iiUNFhw?e=tFHIii) along with dataset.

+Download them and keep them in same folder as ipynb notebooks.
+The code will pick them up.
+In which case you dont need to run the training code.
+Run the test code directly, it will load the saved data and run the algorithm.

+Your system should have following:
+ - Tensorflow
+ - python 3.7
+ - numpy
+ - pandas
+ - sklearn
+ - PIL
+ - matplotlib